kenttv99/MM/frontend/loading-system-principles.md

 3. **Interfaces**: Define and export interfaces for all public APIs
 4. **Documentation**: Document complex logic and implementation details
 5. **Example Usage**: Provide example usage in documentation

+## 11. Rate Limiting Implementation

+The rate limiting system follows these principles:

+1. **Categorization**: Organize rate limits by logical categories (AUTH, PUBLIC, USER, ADMIN)
+2. **Configuration Separation**: Store rate limit configurations in a dedicated configuration file
+3. **Transparent Tracking**: Track request counts per endpoint with appropriate reset times
+4. **Graceful Handling**: When a rate limit is exceeded, reject the request with a clear error message
+5. **Detailed Logging**: Log rate limit violations with contextual information for debugging
+6. **Bypass Mechanism**: Allow critical operations to bypass rate limits when necessary
+7. **Clear Documentation**: Document rate limits for each endpoint category

 These principles ensure a consistent, maintainable, and performant loading system implementation across the application.